rails/rails/guides/source/action_mailer_basics.md

 </html>
 ```

 The above layout is in a file `mailer.html.erb`.
-The layout name is specified in the `ApplicationMailer`, as we saw earlier with the line `layout "mailer"`.
-Similar to controller layouts, you use `yield` to render the mailer view inside the layout.
+The default layout name
+is specified in the `ApplicationMailer`, as we saw earlier with the line `layout
+"mailer"` in the [Generate Mailer](#generate-the-mailer) section.
+Similar to
+controller layouts, you use `yield` to render the mailer view inside the layout.

 To use a different layout for a given mailer, call [`layout`][]: